ganysigit/notion-issue-discord-bot/.trae/rules/project_rules.md

-do not push to github without my consent
+- do not push to github without my consent.
+- always use conventional commit messages. https://www.conventionalcommits.org/en/v1.0.0/